Installing SPEC MPI2007 Under Unix and Linux

 Note: links to SPEC MPI2007 documents on this web page assume that you are reading the page from a directory that also contains the other SPEC MPI2007 documents.
 If by some chance you are reading this web page from a location where the links do not work, try accessing the referenced documents at one of the following locations:

 2. Create a directory on the destination disk.
-You should make sure that you have a disk that has at least 8GB free.
-(For more information on disk usage, see system-requirements.html.)
+You should make sure that you have a disk that has at least the following free file system space:

 3. Mount the DVD.
 For Mac OS X and some versions of Unix and Linux such as SUSE the DVD will be automatically mounted.
 For some systems, you may have to enter an explicit mount command.
 If your operating system supports the Rock Ridge Interchange Protocol extensions to ISO 9660, be sure to select them, unless they are the default.
 The following examples are not intended to be comprehensive, but may get you started or at least give you clues which manpages to read: